tylerlantern/BHTextField/README.md

 # BHTextField

 `BHTextField` is a textfield that i have been using for several project.
 I would like to contribute and share.It is easy to use and friendly to storyboard.
-There are error message, field validation such as email, passport identification(Thailand) and birthdate.
+There are many features like error message, field validation(email, passport identification(Thailand) and birthdate).

 ## Versioning